 The sardines can be found just off the shore near Chilli Bar, a popular bar with pool tables and a great place to have a drink during sunset.
-You often see dive boats and small local wooden bancas or fishing boats at the waters edge there.
+You often see dive boats and small local wooden bancas or fishing boats at the water’s edge there.
 The shoal of sardines will amaze you!

 View photos of the sardines in the Philippines on the photographers and authors website here.

 Here you can lay on the nice powdery sand and relax the day away from the tourist crowds.
 On weekends though, White Beach can be crowded with the locals and families from Cebu city.

 Entry is only 10pesos though there might be many local guides who will offer to take you upstream for a tour of the falls for a different price should you choose to follow them.
 Take a refreshing dip here!

-Getting to Moalboal?
+Getting to Moalboal

 The best way to get to Moalboal is to first fly into Cebu city.
-Cebu is served by a international airport, the Mactan-Cebu International airport.
+Cebu is served by an international airport, the Mactan-Cebu International airport.
 Alternatively, fly into Manila international airport and from there, many domestic airlines connect Manila to Cebu.
 From Cebu, it is an easy 2.5 hour drive to Panagsama beach, Moalboal.

-Where to go next?
+Where to go next